function61/lambda-alertmanager/docs/usecase_cloudwatch-alerting.md

 NOTE: this guide applies to most AWS services - not just SQS.
 But we'll use SQS as an example.

 Let's say that you have queue workers (whether in AWS or outside of AWS) that use AWS's SQS (Simple Queue Service).
-Great way to detect problems is to detect if they queue is backing up.
+Great way to detect problems is to detect if the queue is backing up.

 What does a healhy queue look like?